VITObelgium/asb-usecases/README.md

 As mentioned, one does not have to implement the search, rather reuse the query_product process developed by VITO.
 It can be used to search in the Terrascope database [terrascope.be](terrascope.be) provided by VITO.
-Given the area of interest in WKT string, the date range, collection id and band names it returns a list of strings, which describe the location of the images on the file system.
+Given the area of interest in WKT string, the date range, collection id and band names it returns a list of file names (where they are in the file system).
+These are the individual images that overlap with the area of interest within the date range.

 <br>
 <ins>